Free Printable: Low Carb & Keto Food ListGet It Now

 The trick is to leave them in the oven with the door propped open after baking, to help them dry out.
 I use this technique in other recipes that need to be crispy, like baked zucchini chips and sugar-free meringue cookies.

-The only problem is, keto crackers continue to brown a bit in the oven afterward – even with the oven off – so if you over-bake them beforehand, they’ll taste a bit burned.
+The only problem is, coconut flour crackers continue to brown a bit in the oven afterward – even with the oven off – so if you over-bake them beforehand, they’ll taste a bit burned.
 The key is to get them just barely, very lightly golden, then turn the oven off, prop it open, and leave in there for longer to crisp up and brown more.

-How To Store This Keto Crackers Recipe
+How To Store This Coconut Flour Crackers Recipe

 Considering that they contain cheese, fathead crackers with coconut flour last a pretty long time.
 They are fine on the counter for several days, maybe even a week.